elimity-com/backend-intern-exercise/README.md

 ```

 3. The repositories outputted by `gothub` are only filtered by their accessibility, as they are all public.
 We ask you
-   to add a `min-stars` option, which causes `gothub` to filter out repositories with a star count below the supplied
+   to add a `min-stars` option, which causes `gothub` to filter out repositories with a star count below the given
    value.
 If not provided, `gothub` should use a minimum star count of zero.

 ### Grading